One thing I didn’t think I’d be captivated by when we watched the Queen’s Gambit recently was the interior design of the film set!

 I think I was a set designer in another life.
 Creating wonderful interior design schemes in a make-believe world where anything goes and rules are thrown out.

 When we watched The Queen’s Gambit, instead of being fascinated with the plot line or trying to brush up on my chess skills (I used to compete regularly in Chess tournaments when I was younger, that was until I found out about alcohol and boys.
 Such a cliché!)

-The Queen’s Gambit Set
+The Queen’s Gambit Interior Sets

-The Queen’s Gambit production designer, Uli Hanisch, and set decorator, Sabine Schaaf, really capitalised on the style and culture of the 1960s and it often provided a stunning backdrop to Beth’s intense chess games.
+The Queen’s Gambit production designer, Uli Hanisch, and film set decorator, Sabine Schaaf, really capitalised on the style and culture of the 1960s and it often provided a stunning backdrop to Beth’s intense chess games.

 Each room would be a psychedelic blend of mismatched patterns and primary colours, floral prints, pop art, Eames chairs, Mary Quant and Andy Warhol.